cyrilwanner/next-optimized-images/README.md

 :warning: Please note that by default, images are only optimized for **production builds, not development builds**.
 However, this can get changed with the [`optimizeImagesInDev` config](#optimizeimagesindev).

-:bulb: Depending on your build/deployment setup, it is also possibile to install these as devDependencies.
+:bulb: Depending on your build/deployment setup, it is also possible to install these as devDependencies.
 Just make sure that the packages are available when you build your project.

 :information_source: Since version 2.5, `ico` files are also optionally supported but need to be enabled in the [`handleImages` config](#handleimages).